Parsoa/SVDSS/README.md

 ### Smoothing the target sample

-Smoothing removes nearly all SNPs, small indels and sequencing errors from reads.
+Smoothing removes nearly all SNPs, small indels, and sequencing errors from reads.
 This results in smaller number of SFS being extracted and increases the relevance of extracted SFS to SV discovery significantly.
 To smooth the sample run:

 ```
 SVDSS smooth --reference GRCh38.fa --bam sample.bam --threads 16 > smoothed.bam